-his contribution to the education of Muslims and

-the revitalisation of their national consciousness: an overview of his main educational works and an understanding of his social and political the impact of his work on Muslims and the his relations with the British and the ulama the reasons for the foundation of Aligarh College his role in the Indian National Congress and the Muslim League the meaning and origin of his 'Two-Nation' Theory and the Hindi-Urdu Controversy.
+Focus points: Specified content: What was his contribution to education, politics and religion?
+How important was his 'Two-Nation' Theory?
+What was the Hindi-Urdu Controversy?
+How successful was the Aligarh Movement? his contribution to the education of Muslims and the revitalisation of their national consciousness: an overview of his main educational works and their importance an understanding of his social and political theory, and of its origins the impact of his work on Muslims and the western world his relations with the British and the ulama the reasons for the foundation of Aligarh College his role in the Indian National Congress and the Muslim League the meaning and origin of his 'Two-Nation' Theory and the Hindi-Urdu Controversy.